 In an effort to continue to meet the changing demands on our clients, we are now offering the Fiscal Implications of School District Reorganization as an online workshop.
 This format provides many benefits, including ease of viewing at your desk, viewing the presentation at a time that is convenient to you, and eliminating the need to travel to a location outside of the area.

 There have been changes to regulations over the last several years related to food sales.
 Site-level staff need to become familiar with these regulations as they work with students and fundraising events.
-This format will allow the school agencies to build capacity within its organiza-tion by expanding the number of employees that receive training who are involved in the handling of ASB funds.
+This format will allow the school agencies to build capacity within their organization by expanding the number of employees that receive training who are involved in the handling of ASB funds.

 The state of California provides funding to school agencies based on actual attendance, which indicates that school agencies do not receive funding for students who are not in school.
 The funding received for students attending school is a significant portion of school agencies’ operating revenue.
 California school agencies have been hit hard by the economic downturn and any adjustments to funding, no matter how small, can be significant.
 The importance of understanding the regulations for attendance is at an all-time high.
 There is too much at stake—academic achievement and funding.